mawaeg/Sharkropad/README.md

 ### Pcb

-The sharkropad is based on a custom pcb.
+The Sharkropad is based on a custom pcb.
 You can find the manufacturing files in the latest release.

 I got my pcb manufactured and assembled from [JLCPCB](https://jlcpcb.com/).